outlyer/razer-macos/README.md

 If you get a security warning when opening the app, you need to go to your Mac's "System Preferences", "Security and Privacy", "General" and click "Open" at the bottom to allow Razer macOS to run.

 Please see FAQ section below if color changes are not working, otherwise open a new issue.

+## Changes in this fork

+- Support for Laptop Stand Chroma V2
+- Support from Razer Basilisk V3 Pro (Wired/Wireless) from @94lucasm
+- Updates to Electron/dependencies

 ## Device support